gamesbook/pyprototypr/docs/layouts_track.rst

       This is similar to the second example; the main difference is the specification of *label* with a value of *{{sequence}}* for the shape being drawn.
 In this case, the value is replaced by the actual number.
-The ``Rectangle`` vertices get numbered in order in an anti-clockwise direction starting with the lower-left corner.
+The ``Rectangle`` vertices are numbered in an anti-clockwise direction starting with the lower-left corner.

+      Note that for this, and further examples, the shape to be drawn is defined before the track; this makes the script a bit less cluttered and easier to read; but it does not **have** to be written this way.

 ===== ======